 Bundling of free eval version of Communications Server is problematic because NT just shipped, won't ship again for 9-12 months.
 But there's all kinds of things we can do.

-IB/IA: agreed that line is drawn between Communications Server and Commerce Server.

-JA: If we were to modify NSAPI and start bundling it as part of our planform, what would your response be on non-NT planforms?

-DR: "If we look out two years there'll only be one platform anyway."
+JB/JA: agreed that line is drawn between Communications Server and Commerce Server.
+JA: If we were to modify NSAPI and start bundling it as part of our platform, what would your response be on non-NT platforms?
+DR: "If we look out two years there il only be one platform anyway."
 "If you can shoot for 95%, why can't we have 100%?"
 DR: "The Internet is the democratization of network computing."
 JA: "What could you do with NT and Excel?
 There's lots of things we can do together?"

-Authoring -

-We're not going to publish the Word format.
+Authoring -- We're not going to publish the Word format.
 "We want access to data formats to be open through code and not specifications."
 "We'd like to find ways to work together so there's no surprises."
 "We don't want to be in a situation where on Windows you're switching to someone else's because the data formats changed on us."
 TR: "It would make me feel a lot better to formalize this..."

-DR: "Together we are going to be market leaders - rather just exert market leadership ourseives."

-Equity -

-If we're doing a deal of this scope, we would see an equity investment $\omega$ a accural concusion of that.

-IB: Are these other things dependent on these?
+DR: "Together we are going to be market leaders - rather just exert market leadership ourselves."
+Equity -- HIGHLY CONFIDENTIAL CONFIDENTIAL NK4000430 If we're doing a deal of this scope, we would see an equity investment as a natural extension of that.
+JB: Are these other things dependent on these?

 "It certainly isn't independent.
-If the masting had turned out completely differently and we were going to compete in a lot of areas, then we clearly don't want to do this.
+If the meeting had turned out completely differently and we were going to compete in a lot of areas, then we clearly don't want to do this.
 But if we're going to cooperate a lot we think it would be beneficial to do the investment and have active participation in the company.
 It makes it easier to do all of the above.
 It's a weak condition.
 We'd like you to consider it.
-We're reasonably serious - discussed with Bill/Nathan/Paul.
+We're reasonably serious-discussed with Bill/Nathan/Paul.
 Positive motivations: gives us more insight into your direction, makes us want to invest more in the above areas, it makes it easier to do everything on this list.
-It means we're sont of engaged - it's a stronger form of friendship.
-Our investment in any internet-related software company, when they go public, significantly raises the valuation when that company goes public.
+It means we're sort of engaged-it's a stronger form of friendship.
+Our investment in any Internet-related software company, when they go public, significantly raises the valuation when that company goes public.
+If Bill Gates thinks- raises the valuation when that company goes public.
 If Bill Gates thinks a company is good enough for his money, it's good enough for investor's money."
+"Our ability to have a tighter relationship with you - it would raise our comfort level - versus doing these things with some other developer - it's a weak condition.
+It's an influencing role we want."
+On the platform -- what will MS do on the platform side for 6 months?
+They know what's coming out in August and slightly after August.
+They have lots of ideas for 12 months out, but no solid plans.
+Process question? - They'll go draft a set of lines in the sand, and then Netscape will visit Redmond and get all-day briefings and have brainstorming sessions.
+JB: What are the principles?